Hasten2k/portfolio/README.md

 This is the repo for my personal portfolio.

-Currently written with the following tools:
+Currently written and maintained with the following tools and frameworks:
 * CodeKit
 * Atom
 * Git
+* Sketch
+* Foundation
+* jQuery